miguelcidoncha/Multiverse-Project/README.md

 - Main: This branch contains functional and stable code.
 It is the main and/or final branch. <br>
 - Dev: It's the branch where different working codes are integrated into one and where preliminary testing is done before production.
 It's an intermediate and/or safety branch. <br>
 - Independents: These are different branches where each team member develops their code according to assigned tasks for later merging into the Dev branch.
 It's an independent and/or testing branch. <br>
-● The branch methodology allows us to work collaboratively and maintain an organized and efficient workflow.
++ The branch methodology allows us to work collaboratively and maintain an organized and efficient workflow.
 Furthermore, working in branches allows us to work freely without conflicting with the work of other team members.
-Additionally, it provides us with greater control and a record or history of the various changes being made. <br>
-● On the other hand, for added security when merging codes from different branches, we have implemented security rules on GitHub where it is necessary to create a pull request prior to the merge.
+Additionally, it provides us with greater control and a record or history of the various changes being made.
+On the other hand, for added security when merging codes from different branches, we have implemented security rules on GitHub where it is necessary to create a pull request prior to the merge.

 ## Tests (Coming Soon) ✔️